the1madscientist/CSCA-5622-Introduction-to-Machine-Learning/README.md

-# MSCS_SL_FinalPorject
+# CSCA 5622 Introduction to Machine Learning Final Project
-A final project for MSCS introduction to ML, Supervised Learning.
+## A final project for MSCS introduction to ML, Supervised Learning.
-TABLE OF CONTENTS
+## TABLE OF CONTENTS

 Forward